A-76/Custom-Search-Engine/README.md

 # Indexer
-This repo contains our implementation of an indexer that is used for indexing scraped websites.
+This repo contains our implementation of a custom search engine.